Which Rummy variations do you know? Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

 The cards’ individual scores change as well: Jokers count zero points, pip cards from Two to Nine count five points, the Ten and face cards each count ten, the Ace 15, and the Queen of Spades scores 40 total points.

-It is up to you – wild combinations for the most exciting game or your usual settings.
-All options are open to you, so, try them right away!
+Now, the choice is yours – wild combinations of custom rules for the most exciting game, or your usual settings.
+All options are open to you, so try them right away and play Rummy online at the Palace!
 If you would rather check out the standard rules in place at the Rummy Palace in detail, click and read our Rummy manual.